hindu-comm/mail_stream_indology/2013/08/Help_me_please/42__Horacio_Francisco_Ar.md

 I have two questions:
 1. - Are there cases in Indian history, that the word prabhu had been used for holy women?
-2. - What would be the optimal word in female gender of prabhu in Sanskrit and the other vernacular languages ​​derived from this?
+2. - What would be the optimal word in female gender of prabhu in Sanskrit and the other vernacular languages derived from this?

 I will be so thanks for your help.
 With my best wishes.